kammitama5/kammitama5.github.io/_posts/2018-11-19-Monday-November-19th.md

 ## You should chase opportunity

 - I am a firm believer of this.
+Even if it's hard.
 Always give it a shot.
 You might fail, but the probability of your success increases if you go to the places where you will most likely get a break.
   I remind a good friend of mine of this every single day.
+- In fact, you *need* to go where things are hard, and people are competitive as a young person.
+It will teach you things about yourself.
+You will grow, become hardy, and develop character.
+Of course, that's just my opinion.
 - Strangely, this place has never felt like the land of opportunity for me.
 A friend once told me that LA is a land of nomads.
 That has always made sense to me, because I have met so many people passing through, but not many of them stay.
 It isn't a place of staying.
 It has never stuck.